A similarity-based Bayesian mixture-of-experts model: Computational study

 \section{Computational study}

-To illustrate the advantages of the proposed model, we evaluate its performance when applied on three datasets.
-The first two are artificially generated, intended to demonstrate the ability of the mixture-of-experts method to adapt to complex dependencies between the inputs and their corresponding predictive distributions and capture characteristics such as skewness and multimodality; the third is a dataset of dose statistics of radiation therapy treatment plans for postoperative prostate cancer, which is small, noisy and relatively high-dimensional, intended to showcase the stability of the estimated uncertainties even in such cases.
+To illustrate the advantages of the proposed model, we evaluate its performance when applied on five datasets.
+The first two are artificially generated, intended to demonstrate the ability of the mixture-of-experts method to adapt to complex dependencies between the inputs and their corresponding predictive distributions and capture characteristics such as skewness and multimodality.
+The third is a dataset of dose statistics of radiation therapy treatment plans for postoperative prostate cancer, which is small, noisy and relatively high-dimensional, intended to showcase the stability of the estimated uncertainties even in such cases.
+The fourth dataset is the California housing dataset \citep{pace}, consisting of features for California housing districts along with geographic location---here, focusing on multimodal outputs, the task is to predict the latitude--longitude pairs for each district given its other features.
+The fifth dataset consists of infrared spectroscopy measurements for prediction of soil functional properties at different locations in Africa, aimed at illustrating the case of probabilistically predicting more than two output variables.

 In the following computational study, attention was restricted to the stochastic gradient method described by Proposition \ref{stochgradgateopt} in Section \ref{stochgrad} for fitting the variational parameters associated with the gate, as the projection method described in Section \ref{stochgrad} was found to be insufficiently accurate.
 The method was implemented in Python---in particular, the stochastic gradient optimization used the automatic differentiation features and the Adam optimizer \citep{kingmaba} in Tensorflow 2.3.1.
-All hyperparameter values were set to standard values---for a discussion of setting reasonable general-purpose Wishart and normal--inverse-Wishart priors, see \citet{murphy}.
-The prior means $\mu_c$ were initialized by an agglomerative clustering method \citep{sklearn} using the Euclidean distance on the standardized inputs, preventing any premature conglomeration of the experts.
-For all experiments, the mean-field variational Bayes algorithm converged in 20 iterations, each comprising 50 stochastic gradient sub-iterations for the gate optimization.
+The hyperparameters of the priors were set and the variational parameters were initialized according to the default implementation outlined in Appendix \ref{hyperparameter_selection}---in particular, an agglomerative clustering algorithm \citep{sklearn} run on the standardized outputs $\{y^n\}_n$ was used to initialize the expert means.
+For all experiments, the maximum number of iterations in the mean-field variational Bayes algorithm was set to 20, each outer iteration comprising 50 stochastic gradient sub-iterations for the gate optimization.
+An early-stop mechanism was employed, terminating the algorithm if the inner optimization leaves the gate scale matrix non-significantly changed for three consecutive iterations---here, a non-significant change is defined as a run for which the inner iteration number and objective value has positive estimated correlation and for which non-correlation cannot be rejected at significance level $0.01$.
+All of the reported execution times are with respect to a computational service setup with a 12-core Intel Cascade Lake CPU platform, 85 GB of RAM and an NVIDIA A100 GPU with 40 GB of memory.